Fady-Esam/delivery-app/README.md

 # 🛵📦 Flutter Delivery App

 A Flutter delivery app designed to streamline order delivery via bike and motorcycle.
-This app includes both driver and customer modules, focusing on real-time order handling, tracking, and communication, integrated with a custom RESTful API.
+Includes both driver and customer modules, focusing on real-time order handling, tracking, and communication, integrated with a custom RESTful API.
 Currently under active development and debugging.

 ---